utensil/mdwiki-gimmicks/README.md

 * directly show on the wiki, instead of requiring downloading
 * be plain text editable thus `diff`-able in version control systems, instead of editing externally by other software if possible

+I've written a few gimmicks to do so, and a few being written.
+They would introduce external dependencies thus not appropriate to be included in MDWiki itself.
+That's why this repo is created to share them.

 Development Status
 ----------------------